Souris and Area Branch of the PEI Wildlife Federation

 Diadromous Fish Monitoring in North East PEI

 The streams in our management area are amongst the most pristine on PEI and support generally stable, and even in some cases increasing, populations of fish.
-We monitored the return of Atlantic salmon and Brook trout through redd surveys and a fish trap recording time of return, condition of the fish and preferred breeding locations.
+We monitored the return of Atlantic salmon and Brook trout through redd surveys and a fyke net recording time of return, condition of the fish and preferred breeding locations.

-We also conducted redd surveys in 9 streams – North Lake Creek, Priest Pond Creek, Cross River, Bear River, Hay River, Cow River, Naufrage River, Fortune River and Souris River.
-We counted 164 Atlantic salmon redds and 86 Brook trout redds altogether in the streams.
-Redd count surveys weren’t as successful this year as previous years, potentially due to very unfavourable weather, winter coming early, and high and very dark water conditions in our watersheds.
-Atlantic salmon redd counts overall in our rivers are down 77% from last year.
+We also conducted redd surveys our seven Atlantic Salmon streams - North Lake Creek, Priest Pond Creek, Cross River, Bear River, Hay River, Cow River and Naufrage Creek.
+We counted Atlantic Salmon redds and Brook Trout redds altogether in the streams.
+Redd count surveys weren't as successful this year as previous years, potentially due to very unfavourable weather coming early, high and very dark water conditions in our watersheds.
+Atlantic Salmon redd counts overall in our rivers are down 77% from last year.